87tana/NLP_SentimentAnalysis/README.md

 # NLP_Sentiment Analysis

-## My Medium Articles on Exploring Text Preprocessing and BoW Vectorization for NLP Sentiment Analysis
+## My Medium Articles on NLP Sentiment Analysis

+Exploring Text Preprocessing and BoW Vectorization for NLP Sentiment Analysis [Medium](https://medium.com/@t.mostafid/exploring-text-preprocessing-and-bow-vectorization-for-nlp-sentiment-analysis-a-case-study-on-16d152000776)

 This project focuses on sentiment analysis applied to Amazon Fine Food reviews using natural language processing techniques.
 The primary objective is to conduct a comparative analysis of two widely used sentiment analysis methods.
 Additionally, the project aims to develop an effective model for discerning whether a review conveys a positive or negative sentiment based on its textual content.